-Scope: Area 2 aims to support institutional changes, raise awareness and assess the level of progress made in terms of reforming research assessment, in line with the Agreement on Reforming Research Assessment.
-The cascading funding is expected to effect changes in 50-60 institutions of different type and from different geographical areas.
-Proposals should build on any past or ongoing relevant initiatives and projects at European or national level58.
+Scope: Area 2 aims to support institutional changes, raise awareness, and assess the level of progress made in terms of reforming research assessment, in line with the ARRA.
+The cascading grants are expected to effect changes in 50-60 institutions of different types and from different geographical areas.
+Proposals should build on past or ongoing relevant initiatives and projects at European or national level.

-Project activities should target actors such as higher education institutions, RPOs, RFOs, research evaluation agencies, accreditation and quality assurance agencies, notably those engaged in the CoARA approach.
+Project activities should involve actors such as higher education institutions, research performing and funding organisations, research evaluation agencies, accreditation and quality assurance agencies, notably those engaged in the CoARA approach.
 To achieve the expected outcomes, proposals should address the activities outlined below and propose any additional, complementary activities: